arredondojullianjoseph/point-kinetics-solver/README.md

 The script (`point_kinetics.py`) solves the standard point kinetics equations for one prompt neutron group and six delayed neutron precursor groups:

 $$\frac{dn}{dt} = \frac{\rho(t) - \beta_{total}}{\Lambda} n(t) + \sum_{i=1}^{6} \lambda_i C_i(t)$$
 $$\frac{dC_i}{dt} = \frac{\beta_i}{\Lambda} n(t) - \lambda_i C_i(t)$$

+After a step insertion, power doesn't ramp up smoothly — it jumps almost instantly (precursors can't respond on a 10⁻⁴ s timescale), then climbs more slowly afterward on a period set by the precursor decay.
+You'll see this clearly on the log-scale plot below.

 **Note:** In the Python code, the variable `lambda_decay` refers to the array of precursor decay constants ($\lambda_i$ above), and `gen_time` refers to the prompt neutron generation time ($\Lambda$ above).
 We use `lambda_decay` instead of standard notation because `lambda` is a reserved keyword in Python!
 Keep that in mind when comparing the textbook equations to the codebase.